MrBohdan/LearnProject/README.md

 # Learn Project

-This project based on the "Java The Complete Reference, 8th Edition" and on the HackeRrank.com exercise
+This project based on the "Java The Complete Reference, 8th Edition" and on the HackeRrank.com exercise / topics.

 # Structure of the Project